Graduate Certificate in Mental Health Nursing and Allied Health

 - Volunteer work Worldwide NGOs

-To be eligible for admission to the Graduate Certificate in Mental Health Nursing and Allied Health applicants must also meet the following specific requirements: Current licence to practise as a registered nurse, or practitioner with an Australian regulatory authority or full membership of an appropriate Australian or Professional organisation.
+To be eligible for admission to the Graduate Certificate in Mental Health Nursing and Allied Health applicants must hold a recognised Bachelor Degree in Nursing, and must have a current licence to practise as a registered nurse, or practitioner with an Australian regulatory authority or full membership of an appropriate Australian or Professional organisation.

 Applications for Advanced Standing and Recognition of Prior Learning (RPL) will be considered and reviewed on a case by case basis by UNDA's Student Administration.